RhyminGarfunkle/knifebuckets/README.md

 If you've played lots of Underhive Skirmish Game, here are some notable rule changes to be aware of for Knifebuckets:

 - When collecting territory resources, taxes are levied by the Enforcers for every territory a gang holds besides their initial Settlement.
+- Many actions that were previously done after every battle are instead resolved during the "End of Week" phase.
+This means gangs may need to fight two or more battles before collecting territory resources, purchasing equipment, etc.
+- During the End of Week, all fighters may swap out equipment - you're not locked to what the fighter had on gang creation!
 - Hired Guns cost half their credit value to hire, but are only ever present for a single battle - no rules to keep track of about if they'll stick around.
 - Pitch Black and Sneak Attack have been significantly reworked, to be more streamlined and hopefully a little more fun for participating players.
 See [Special Scenario Rules](specialscenariorules.md) for details.
 - When visiting the Trading Post, fighters may only buy a *single* item, not unlimited.